-Netball WA is the governing body for netball in Western Australia, incorporating 11 affiliated Regions, 73 affiliated Associations, and ANZ Championship team, West Coast Fever.
-The organisaton has a clear vision to be ‘One Netball Community driving Western Australia’s leading sport.’
+Netball WA is the governing body for netball in Western Australia, incorporating 11 affiliated Regions, 73 affiliated Associations, and Suncorp Super Netball team, West Coast Fever.
+The organisation has a clear vision to be ‘One Netball Community driving Western Australia’s leading sport.’

 Underpinning this vision is a five-year strategic plan, developed in 2013, which outlines key outcomes, goals and strategies across three pillars of Netball WA – Our Netball Talent, One Netball Community and The Netball Energy.
 Netball WA is part-way through its five-year Strategic Plan 2013-2018.
 You can read or download the Strategic Plan here.